 Minkus wrote the music for Petipa’s one-act ballet Nuit et Jour (Night and Day), a sumptuous pièce d’occasion staged especially for the celebrations held at the Moscow Imperial Bolshoi Theatre in honour of the coronation of Emperor Alexander III in 1883.
 The Emperor, a fanatic balletomane, bestowed upon Minkus the Order of Saint Stanislaus for his score.
 During the ceremony, the newly crowned Emperor told Minkus ” … you have reached perfection as a ballet composer.”

 Petipa’s Les Pilules magiques (The Magic Pills), which premièred on the 21st February [O.S.
 9th February] 1886 was a grand work staged for the inauguration of the newly renovated Imperial Mariinsky Theatre, which was now the Imperial Ballet and Opera’s principal venue.
 Les Pilules magiques was in the tradition of vaudeville and aside from Petipa’s danced episodes, included comedy and singing.
-Minkus naturally supplied the music for Petipa’s danced passages in three fantastical tableaux that caused a sensation among the St Petersburg balletomanes and critics.
+Minkus naturally supplied the music for Petipa’s danced passages in three fantastical tableaux that caused a sensation among the Saint Petersburg balletomanes and critics.
 The first took place in a subterranean cave inhabited by sorceresses, while the second included various card games brought to life through dance.
 The third and final tableau was known as The Kingdom of the Laces in which a Grand divertissement of national dances from Belgium, England, Spain and Russia was performed.

 Minkus’s next score was for Petipa’s one-act ballet L’Offrandes à l’Amour (The Sacrifices to Cupid), staged especially for the benefit performance of the ballerina Eugenia Sokolova on the 3rd August [O.S.
 22nd July] 1886.
 Minkus’s music was hailed as a masterwork of ballet music by contemporary critics, but this was to be his last known ballet score for Petipa.